kodanbce/aging-lines-vscode/README.md

 ## Usage <a name = "usage"></a>

-Open up VSCode, press `Ctrl+P` and paste this in: `ext install firoxer.aging-lines-vscode`.
+Open up VSCode, press `Ctrl+P` and paste this in: `ext install kodanbce.aging-lines-vscode`.
 Press `Ctrl+Shift+P` and type in "Toggle Aging Lines" to enable the extension.
 You can change the age and style settings with `Ctrl+,`.
 The settings format should be fairly obvious.
 The styles you can set are documented [here](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions).

 ## Prerequisite <a name = "prerequisite"></a>